 The barns give us an insight into the use of 41/99 Capisic.
 They ran in a tight line perpendicular to the main block of the house.
 The first section, directly attached to the house was probably the ‘back house’.
 It would have had a privy and summer kitchen and would have been the location for much of the day-to-day chores of the home.

 Eliza Jane York was born in Cape Elizabeth in 1829.
 Her father, Joseph, was a ship captain.
 She married Charles G Woodman in 1854.
 Charles had grown up in the area of our subject house.
 His father, Daniel, was a coppersmith.
-Charles would try his hand at farming, clerking and, according to the 1880 census, a ‘horse jockey’.
+Charles would try his hand at farming, clerking, and, according to the 1880 census, a ‘horse jockey’.

 Eliza and Charles took a mortgage for $3300.00 from George Whitney in 1875.
 Whitney was a farmer who lived in Oxford.
 In 1881, Eliza assigned the mortgage to one Lorenzo Drown, a civil war vet and public school teacher, of Portland.
 2 days later, the mortgage was foreclosed on by Whitney who then transferred the ownership back to Drown.
 Drown held on to the property until January of 1885 when he sold it to Samuel Washburn who immediately sold it to Carrie Emerson.

 Mary Caroline, Carrie, Weymouth had married Joseph Emerson in 1871.
 Joseph was a furniture salesman.
 They had four children before Joseph’s untimely death in 1892 at the age of 44.
 Carrie died in 1928.
 She had been supported for many years by her brother Levy who was an attorney in Portland.
 When Carrie died she had no will.
-The next 30+ years would see ownership of the property in a void.
+The next 30+ years would see ownership of the property in the void.

 Jump forward to 1965.
 The remaining heirs of Joseph and Carrie Emerson, by this time all 4 of their children were dead, determined to sell the property on Capisic Street.
 A local real estate company owned by Charlotte Cheney purchased it.
 The deed ran to 3 pages with most of that laying out the history of who died when and what heirs they left.
 Cheney Real Estate transferred the home to Charlotte herself a few months later.